-Do you have a car loan with a higher interest rate than what you’re seeing advertised as available right now?
+Do you have a car loan with a higher interest rate than what you’re seeing advertised right now?
 And are you looking for a way to alleviate that strain on your monthly budget?

 Refinancing your auto loan is actually a fairly simple process that can help you save some serious money.
 Many car loans can be refinanced without loan origination fees or prepayment penalties, which means you should see the benefits of a lower interest rate immediately.

 But before you start shopping for a new loan, there are some questions you need to answer to determine whether it makes sense for you to refinance.